demasy/Oracle-EBS-Development-Guidelines/database-standards-guidelines/README.md

 <br>

 ##### References
-[^1]: "**XXD**" is the custom database ORACLE schema association to the custom application called "Demasy Custom Applications".
+[^1]: "**XXD**" is the custom database ORACLE schema association to my custom application called "Demasy Custom Applications".
 [^2]: This is a custom table for data upload and migrations **only**.